percona/pmm-doc/docs/pmm-upgrade/migrating_from_pmm_2.md

-# Upgrade from PMM 2 to PMM 3
+# Migrate from PMM 2 to PMM 3

 PMM 3 introduces significant architectural changes that require gradual transition from PMM 2:

-## Step 1: Update PMM 2 Server to the latest version
+## Step 1: Upgrade PMM 2 Server to the latest version

 Before upgrading to PMM 3, ensure your PMM 2 Server is running the latest version:
 {.power-number}